Bhishma Parva: Karna-khanda Vinirmana Parva

-Bhumi Parva (Chapters: 11–12)
+Bhumi Parva

 Sanjaya continues to describe the world.
 He mentions island nations, nations without kings, lands with white people, black people, mixed-race people, celestial gems, an ocean of milk, and ghee.
 Then he describes the planets seen at night, why they are believed to be globes, that the light-giving sun, too, is a very large sphere according to calculations of Arka, with eclipses occurring when planets temporarily cover the sun or moon.
 Such is the merit of the world we live in, says Sanjaya.

-Bhagavad-gita Parva (Chapters: 13–42)
+Bhagavad-gita Parva

 Dhritarashtra asks Sanjaya for the details of the war over the ten days.
 Sanjaya describes how Bhishma marshaled the Kaurava army by declaring, "to die at home is a waste of life, a chance to die in battle for a cause is the highest honor a man can have."
 Arjuna described the Kaurava army as one with 100,000 elephants trained for war, 1 million chariots, 1 million horsemen, archers, and soldiers with swords and shields.
 Learning about this vast army, Yudhishthira is filled with grief.
 Arjuna reminds him that Narada told him that where there is Dharma there is Krishna and where there is Krishna there is victory.
 Arjuna believed that Vedas were told by God that to attain godhood, one must become a monk by leaving home and birth-caste.
 As Krishna had demanded five villages for settlement so Arjuna asks his charioteer Krishna whether he should become a monk or fight (Bhagavad Gita, Chapter 1, Shloka 36).

 Arjuna asks Krishna to bring the chariot between the two assembled armies, to see who were assembled to fight.
 He sees family and friends on both sides.
 Introspectively, Arjuna wonders if their cause justifies the bloodbath.
 War only kills, it arouses only hate among human beings.
 Arjuna tells Krishna, "I seek neither victory nor a kingdom."
 Arjuna doubts whether war is ever justified.
 To Arjuna's doubts, Krishna gives various answers.
 These answers range from the nature of life to the demands of justice, to the three paths of liberated and free life, to human duty, and are collectively called the Bhagavad Gita.

 Krishna allows Arjuna to view his extraordinary, divine form.
 Arjuna apologizes for not being able to recognize him as divine, and for the disrespect he had shown, if he had said anything carelessly in the past, and regards Krishna as a friend.
 Beholding Arjuna taking up his divine bow Gandiva, the Pandavas utter a tremendous shout.
 Then come the gods with Indra, with the desire of witnessing the great slaughter to come.